jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 19: June 24th, 2017

+**Today's Progress**: Coded for 110 minutes.
+Worked on Local Weather API project.
+Sketched a design, worked on portfolio.

+**Thoughts**: Feeling good about what I have- now I just have to code it!

 ### Day 18: June 23rd, 2017

 **Today's Progress**: Coded for 75 minutes.
 Made significant progress on Local Weather API Project.